lolzballs/Java-Algebra-Solver/README.md

-Java-Algebra-Solver
+Java Algebra Solver
 ===================

-A Java solver that solves system of linear equations.
+This is a program/library used to simplify and solve system of linear equations using expression evaluator and matrix.